xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 Currently, the free license for Katalon Runtime Engine is not available.

-If you or your enterprise has purchased Katalon licenses but you are not able to use them, check if you have permission to use it.
+If your Enterprise has purchased Katalon licenses but you are not able to use them, check if you have permissions to use the licenses.
 See [Grant Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/use-online-license.html).

 </details>